 We Provide Services To:- • The elderly and frail • Adults over 18 years old • Adults requiring palliative or respite care • Adults recovering from a stroke • Parkinson's disease (PD) • Multiple sclerosis (MS) • Adults coping with other physical conditions due to illness or accident • Adults with learning disabilities or mental health problems • Post Op - Working with Occupational Therapists & Physiotherapists

 Complaints To ensure that the service we provide meets your needs and expectations we would welcome any comments you may care to make.
 All service users have the right to make a complaint if they are not happy with the service they are receiving.
-To make a comment/complaint please contact our registered manager Mrs Selina Robinson.
+To make a comment/complaint please contact our registered manager Mrs Kelly McCreadie.
 Full policy available on request.

 Confidentiality Our staff need to have access to your personal information and key codes to allow them to carry out their duties.
 They are not allowed to discuss your details with anyone else.
 A breach of service user confidentiality by staff will result in an investigation leading to possible disciplinary action.
 Please refrain from asking our staff about the well being of other service users.
 Full policy available on request.